Mastodon

 Is the snowball or avalanche method better for paying off debt?

-The avalanche always saves more interest mathematically because it targets the highest-rate debt first.
-The snowball is psychologically easier because it clears small debts quickly, giving visible wins.
+The avalanche saves more interest mathematically because it targets the highest-rate debt first.
+The snowball is often psychologically easier because it clears small debts quickly, giving visible wins.
 Run both through the calculator with your real numbers.
-If the interest gap is under £200, pick the snowball because you are more likely to finish it.
+If the interest gap is small, many people find they stick with the snowball more reliably, but the right call depends on your circumstances.
+This is general information, not personal advice.

 What counts as a priority debt in the UK?